CropCraft: A Procedural World Generator for Robotic Simulation of Agricultural Tasks: Application

-In this section, we describe the datasets, experimental setup, and deep learning methodologies employed in this study.
+As an example of application, we show how the tool can be used to generate synthetic images for training deep learning models for crop and weed semantic segmentation.
+We compare different deep learning architectures trained on synthetic images and evaluate their performance on real images collected in maize fields.
 In Section \ref{sec:datasets} we present the synthetic and real-world datasets, detailing the image generation process and dataset characteristics.
 In Section \ref{sec:exp_setup} we then outline the experimental design, including the training strategies and evaluation metrics adopted to assess model performance.
 Finally, in Section \ref{sec:dl_training} we provide the training protocol and architecture details of the deep learning models tested, along with the data augmentation and preprocessing steps applied.